• Skip to Content

 ADS 079 Group Dynamics 3 Units

-Students are introduced to group dynamics and group leadership skills within the context of treating substance use disorder.
+Students will be introduced to group dynamics and group leadership skills within the context of treating substance use disorder.
 The focus is on group development, interpersonal and intrapersonal processes, and group facilitation skills.
 The course incorporates a strong experiential component with an emphasis on changing behavior as a goal.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L